NutritionalLungImmunity/Wiki-and-Web/model/epithelium/epithelium_mathematical.md

 ---
 layout: default
-title: A description of the model and its implementation
+title: A description of the epithelium behaviour and all associated data.
 ---